pabsan-0/fortunes/README.md

 - To update the index you can:
     - Run the bare comamand: `strfile -c % bash_tips bash_tips.dat`
     - Use my utility script to update all: `./update`

-## No-clone setup

-You can also load these fortunes without keeping a copy of the repo.
-This is way cleaner for a one-time run, if you want no updates nor contributions.

-- Download the fortune files off this repo:
-- Generate its index file `strfile -c % bash_tips bash_tips.dat`
-- Move both those files to `/usr/share/games/fortunes/`
-- Then call `fortune bash_tips` to get fortunes from your collection only

-One liner to do all this:

 ## Diving deeper